 Press releases are an integral part of public relations.
 Releases are statements in the form of a news release or statement directed at members of the print and digital media.
 Promoting your content through this channel can be very effective, as consumers are more likely to trust information that is endorsed by a third party as opposed to paid advertisements.

 Use JournoLink to get your stories in the press: Contact us to find out how our easy-to-use, easy-to-learn publicity software can help your business.

 The different channels used in advertising in comparison to PR

-In regards to advertising, companies have creative control over every aspect relating to the advert.
+With regard to advertising, companies ultimately have complete control over every aspect relating to the advert.
 That includes the message of the advert, the creative element, as well as the channels that will be used to promote the advert, essentially when and where the audience will be shown the content.

 One of the biggest differences when comparing advertising with PR is the credibility and believability of the two promotional avenues.
 The credibility that a piece of media coverage brings far outweighs that of an advertisement, for a number of reasons.

 Advertisement is paid media, public relations is earned media.
 In effect, an advert expresses that “we offer the best service in the market”, whereas PR is a third party endorsement informing the audience that “they offer the best services.”

 A Nielsen study, taking a deeper look at the role of content in the consumer decision-making process concluded that PR is roughly 'three times more effective than advertising.'